jeremiah-c-leary/static-timing-by-example/docs/source/source_synchronous_input_timing.rst

 .. math:: data_{min} + cko_{min} - clock_{max} - t_{hold} > 0

-We can see from this equation that if the data delay helps a hold check while clock delay and a positive hold requirements hurts.
+We can see from this equation that the data delay helps a hold check while clock delay and a positive hold requirement hurts.

 Expanding the data and clock path yields:

 .. math:: cko_{min} + data_{ trace_{min}} + data_{pad_{min}} + data_{routing_{min}} - clock_{trace_{max}} - clock_{pad_{max}} - clock_{routing_{max}} - t_{hold} > 0

-This equation tells us if the is enough slack in the hold timing check.
+This equation tells us if there is enough slack in the hold timing check.

 A negative slack indicates the data path is not long enough to meet the hold requirement on the capturing flop.
 To fix this, either increase the delay in the data path and/or decrease the delay in the clock path.